asimahmed1999/ML-Trial/README.md

 # ML-Trial
-ML Trial Tasks for ByteCorp ML Engineer
+ML Trial Tasks for a Company ML Engineer